173TECH/sayn/docs/tasks/copy.md

 ## About

 The `copy` task automatically copies data from one database to another.
-It can be used to automatically ingest data from operational databases (e.g. PostgreSQL, MySQL, etc.) to your analytics warehouse.
+It can be used to automatically ingest data from operational databases (e.g. PostgreSQL) to your analytics warehouse.

 ## Defining `copy` Tasks In `models.yaml`